Trump doing well in US election nail-biter

 Trump was nosing ahead in all of them, except Arizona.

-But the idea that Trump was quietly sweeping toward victory might also be an illusion.
+But the idea that Trump was sweeping toward victory might also be an illusion.

 Trump needs to win almost all the swing states to get 270 Electoral College votes.